emiliasingleton0/oracle-orbit-memory/README.md

 src-tauri\target\release\bundle\msi
 ```

-Tauri creates the installer on your Windows computer.
+Tauri creates the installer on the Windows computer.
 This source ZIP is installer-ready, but it does not contain a precompiled `.exe` because Windows installers must be built in a Windows development environment.

----

-*What happened, and what remained.*

-## V4.1 — Orbit Visibility

-- Increased contrast of the orbital architecture while preserving the pale white-gray aesthetic
-- Reduced the overexposed core bloom
-- Darkened thin trajectory lines to a soft silver-gray
-- Kept memory fragments bright white so they still read as luminous points